Jakob-Sarmiento/jakob-sarmiento-data-analyst-portfolio/README.md

 - **Email**: jakobnsarmiento@gmail.com

 ---

-*Thank you for visiting my portfolio!
-Feel free to explore the projects above and connect with me for collaboration or opportunities.*
+** Thank you for visiiting my portfolio!
+I am always free to contact and collaborate on future work projects **